 Not the best fuel economy

 SUVs aren’t always the best when it comes to fuel economy given that their size and weight demand powerful engines to get going.
-It also doesn’t help that some models have 4x4 systems that further add weight and require more power in order to keep all four wheels spinning over rough terrain.
+It also doesn’t help that some models have 4x4 systems that further add weight and require more power to keep all four wheels spinning over rough terrain.
 It also doesn’t help that these 4x4 systems also add more weight to the vehicle thus making it burn more fuel.
 While there are 4x2 models which are a little bit more efficient, the over boxy aerodynamic designs of SUVs often don’t do them any favors when it comes to making the most out of the fuel you give them.
 That said, while some SUV models are efficient enough, they will often produce numbers that are substantially lower than that of a conventional sedan or hatchback in the city and on the highway.